From "Subversive" To "Avant": When Did Basics Get So Complicated?

 “You can’t go as exposed in your real life,” says Panzoni.
 “I have some pieces that if I wear them with nothing underneath, TikTok wouldn’t let me upload the video.”

 This trend isn't fashion's first attempt at obliterating basics as we know them.
-Named “avant basics,” this trend was popularized last year by unabashedly optimistic, print-heavy brands like Lisa Says Gah, providing people with a colorful escape amid one of the gloomiest years of their existence with checkered-printed denim, pastel-colored ribbed sweaters, and a psychedelic aesthetic that hearkens back to the ‘60s and ‘70s.
+Named “avant basics,” this trend was popularized last year by unabashedly optimistic, print-heavy brands like Lisa Says Gah, providing people with a colourful escape amid one of the gloomiest years of their existence with checkered-printed denim, pastel-coloured ribbed sweaters, and a psychedelic aesthetic that hearkens back to the ‘60s and ‘70s.

 Advertisement